Innovate for All FAQs

 - Time to Value – the length of time required to achieve project outcomes and show impact.

-- Sustainability – Ability for the project to survive to realize goals and proposed outcomes; a project’s ability to continuously provide sustainable funding or revenue is a key selection criterion as Innovate for All funding is a one-time grant with the expectation for the project or service to continue after the project period.
+- Financial Sustainability – Ability for the project to survive to realize goals and proposed outcomes; a project’s ability to continuously secure sustainable funding or revenue is a key selection criterion as Innovate for All funding is a one-time grant with the expectation for the project or service to continue after the project period.